mendersoftware/mender-docs/09.Add-ons/02.Configure/docs.md

 ## How it works

-The configuration is applied in a similar way the updates are applied.
+Mender applies configuration in a similar way as software updates.
 `deviceconfig` is a microservice on the server responsible for "translating" a configuration change made in the UI into a deployment.
 It then proceeds to trigger a deployment to the device using the same mechanism used in OTA, the `deployments` microservice.